May 31, 2017

 Research shows that 21 percent of cart abandoners leave when security concerns are unaddressed.
 Establish trust in your site by posting badges from VeriSign and Better Business Bureau, for example.
 Another method that performs well for increasing users’ perceived security of sensitive fields is to visually encapsulate them.
 Credit card logos are important as well, either boosting or maintaining conversion rates.
 In other words, they can't hurt.

 If you sell name-brand products and your store is price competitive or truly provides better value, try a "Lowest Price Match" guarantee.
+This can encourage shoppers who may be looking for the best deal.
+By offering a best price guarantee, shoppers know that your store will always deliver the best price.

 Sometimes people abandoned their shopping carts say they did so because they couldn’t find their preferred payment option.
 Allow visitors to pay by credit card, check, PayPal and any other means you can.